-In our example (screenshot 2) you can see three websites configured.
-As you can see, each site is represented with its name and list of assigned routes.
+In our example (screenshot 1) you can see several websites configured.
+As you can see, each site is represented with its name (which links to the front end) and list of available settings.

-Options to manage or delete websites are available after clicking on the three-dots icon.
+Options to manage or delete websites are shown after clicking on the three-dots icon.

-Next screenshot shows initial step in managing single website - set its name and (sub)domain.
+Next screenshot (2) shows initial step in managing a single website - set its name and (sub)domain, language(s) and other options.